pryv/app-web-auth3/README.md

 # Authorization web app (app-web-auth v3)

-Pryv.io web pages for app authorization, user registration and password reset
+Pryv.io web pages for app authorization, user registration and password reset.

-This is a **Template App** developped with [Vue.js](https://vue.js) to be adapted and refactored for each Pryv.io deployment.
-It can also be used as reference if you prefer to use another framework.
+This is a **Template App** developped with [Vue.js](https://vue.js) to be adapted for each Pryv.io platform.
+It also serves as a reference if you prefer to use another framework.

-These web pages are the "popup frame" that opens during the [app authorization process](https://api.pryv.com/reference/#authorizing-your-app)
+These web pages are the "popup frame" that opens during the [app authorization process](https://api.pryv.com/reference/#authorizing-your-app), as well as registration and password reset.

 | Registration                                                 | Sign in                                                      | Consent                                                      | Reset-Password                                               |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | <img src="doc-src/3-register.png" alt="1-signin" style="zoom:33%;" /> | <img src="doc-src/1-signin.png" alt="1-signin" style="zoom:33%;" /> | <img src="doc-src/4-consent.png" alt="1-signin" style="zoom:33%;" /> | <img src="doc-src/2-reset-email.png" alt="1-signin" style="zoom:33%;" /> |

-# Document Content
+# Table of contents

 - [Authentication and Access token creation flow](#authentication-and-access-token-creation-flow)
   * [Authorization flow](#authorization-flow)